Knightec-Internal-Product-Team/About/Instructions/Set up Jetson Xavier NX.md

      sudo mount --bind /run /mnt/nvme/run
      ```

-7. **Update the Boot Configuration:**
+5. **Edit the Boot Configuration on the NVMe:**
-   - Edit the boot configuration to use the NVMe drive as the root filesystem:
+   - Open the `extlinux.conf` file on the NVMe:
      ```bash
-     sudo nano /boot/extlinux/extlinux.conf
+     sudo nano /mnt/nvme/boot/extlinux/extlinux.conf
      ```
-   - Modify the `APPEND` line to use the NVMe drive:
+   - Ensure the `APPEND` line points to the NVMe:
      ```plaintext
-     APPEND ${cbootargs} root=/dev/nvme0n1p1 rw rootwait
+     APPEND ${cbootargs} console=ttyS0,115200n8 console=tty0 root=/dev/nvme0n1p1 rw rootwait
      ```
-   - Save and exit the file.

-8. **Reconfigure the System for the New Root Filesystem:**
-   - Chroot into the NVMe drive environment:
+6. **Edit `/etc/fstab` on the NVMe:**
+   - Open the `/etc/fstab` file on the NVMe:
      ```bash
+     sudo nano /mnt/nvme/etc/fstab
+     ```
+   - Ensure the root filesystem entry points to the NVMe drive:
+     ```plaintext
+     /dev/nvme0n1p1  /  ext4  defaults  0  1
+     ```

+7. **Chroot into the NVMe Environment (Optional but Recommended):**
+   - Chroot into the NVMe environment to verify configurations:
+     ```bash
      sudo chroot /mnt/nvme
      ```
-   - Update the `fstab` file in the NVMe drive:
+   - Verify that `/etc/fstab` is correctly configured:
      ```bash
      nano /etc/fstab
      ```
-     Make sure to include an entry for the NVMe root filesystem:
+   - Ensure it has the correct root filesystem entry:
      ```plaintext
      /dev/nvme0n1p1  /  ext4  defaults  0  1
      ```